everii-Group/mocoapp-api-docs/sections/purchases.md

 - Payments (list of payments made for the purchase)
 - User
 - Items
-- items.vat ("tax", "reverse_charge", "intra_eu" (intra community trade, only applicable for accounts in the EU))
+- Items.vat ("tax", "reverse_charge", "intra_eu" (intra community trade, only applicable for accounts in the EU))
+- Items.expense (the associated project expense or `null`)

 ```json
 {